bandaangosta/cookiecutter-flask-minimal/README.md

 # flask-minimal

 This is a **minimal** [Flask](http://flask.pocoo.org) project, with no external dependencies except for Flask itself.
-It suggests deployment with Apache + mod_wsgi or nginx + uwsgi.
+It suggests deployment with Apache + mod_wsgi or nginx + uwsgi, using Docker containers.

 ## Usage